 Remind your advisee that the Registrar must have a Request to Graduate form on file if they expect to graduate and participate in the May commencement exercises.

 An electronic HOLD will be placed in Banner accounts for all students who have studied abroad but have not completed the “Enrollment in Another Institution” form.
 This hold will prevent the student from requesting courses for the spring term.

-Review your advisee’s degree evaluation once more during the Drop/Add period to ensure that he/she is enrolled in appropriate courses to be able to complete their degree requirements.
+Review your advisee’s degree evaluation once more during the Drop/Add period to ensure that they are enrolled in appropriate courses to be able to complete their degree requirements.
 (Note especially the number of PE requirements completed.)

 A follow-up from faculty advisors to the Registrar’s emails are often read more seriously (sadly!) and can save considerable frustration for everyone later in the semester.

 Roll Call grades during a student’s last semester are extremely important.
-If a senior advisee receives a “U” grade, encourage him/her to meet with the professor who assigned the grade to discuss how he/she can improve his/her standing in the class.
+If a senior advisee receives a “U” grade, encourage them to meet with the professor who assigned the grade to discuss how they can improve their standing in the class.

 Remind your advisees to follow-up on all requests from the Registrar’s Office.
 It may make the difference of whether or not they complete their degree by May.

 Remember that students will not be permitted to participate in the May commencement activities if they have not completed all requirements for their degree at Dickinson College.
 (Being very close to completing the degree requirements does NOT count!)